How to Nurture Your Kids’ Creativity: #1 Is to Respect Their Feelings

-Raising two kidlets, watching them mature and become independent has been extremely gratifying.
+Raising two kidlets, i focused on how to nurture their creativity. watching them mature and become independent was extremely gratifying.
 The deeper I got into it, the more I realized that loving them unconditionally was enough, that KINDNESS was the cornerstone, the most important building material — the spider silk that held good parenting together.

 I finally got it!
 As an empty-nester, I have a good perspective and can be of assistance.
-I am almost done with a downloadable how-toBOOK DIY Like a Hummingbird: 10 Steps to Naturally Well-designed Kids’ Spaces that focuses on creating an ideal kids’ habitat.
-I am stretching the metaphor not just for fun — after all, Mother Nature is the most abundant source of inspiration and validation!
+I am almost done with a downloadable how-toBOOK DIY Like a Hummingbird: 10 Steps to Naturally Well-designed Kids’ Spaces.
+Its focus is creating an ideal kids’ habitat.
+I am stretching the metaphor not just for fun.
+After all, Mother Nature is the most abundant source of inspiration and validation!

 Now that my two daughters have flown away, I know for a fact that kids’ creativity is harnessed, cultivated, and nourished through KINDNESS.

 O.K.
 Let me finish the story about the transitional object.
-When Mia was just under five, a friend of my mother’s presented her with a small toy.
-It was made of a velvety fabric; it used to hang on a string of a crib mobile at some point, way before it became my daughter’s best friend — something she held on to at all times.
+When Mia was just under five, a friend of my mother’s gave her with a small toy.
+It used to hang on a string of a crib mobile at some point, way before it became my daughter’s best friend — something she held on to at all times.